httpsterio/httpster.io-old/README.md

 Todo:

-[ ] go through glyphs and add the required
+[ ] go through glyphs and add the required. add é

 [ ] design and write?